Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Q-learning: Convergence to Near-Optimality

-We now turn our attention to actually calculating optimal policies for the two approximation methods of Sections~\ref{section:quantization} and \ref{section:finite window} (which by the discussions above, will be near-optimal for the zero-delay coding problem for sufficiently large parameter \(N\)).
-A tempting strategy from stochastic control theory would be the \emph{value iteration} method (see \cite[Lemma 4.2.8]{Hernandez}), which iteratively computes the following (here we use the notation for a general MDP from Section~\ref{section:MDPs}):
+We now turn our attention to actually calculating an optimal policy for the approximate MDP in Section~\ref{section:finite window}, which will be near-optimal for the zero-delay coding problem for sufficiently large parameter \(N\).
+That is, the remaining problem is to find for some large $N$ the $\hat{\gamma}^*_N$ which minimizes